ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch01_a_framework.md

 Perceptual reality dey consistent and objective - and e no dey from dis consistency and objectivity wey we derive from dem logic laws.
 Our statement about reality fit only accurately *represent* reality wey be direct result of dis consistency and objectivity so.

-D fact say seagulls no arbitrarily turn enta anvils - or vice versa - na d root of our capacity to judge d talk accurately: “Dat one na seagull.”
+D fact say seagulls no arbitrarily turn enta anvils - or vice versa - na d root of our capacity to judge d talk accurately: “Dat one na seagull”.
 If seagulls dey change dia nature spontaneously and continually, we no go fit make maybe na tru or false talk ontop dem - or anytin for dat matter.

 Dis na d root of a key criterion of d scientific method - reproducibility.
 If I make a universal claim say about d nature og gravity, den you suppose fit reproduce dat claim for ur own environment.
 If reality *no* dey consistent, den reproducibiliyu go be irrational criterion for truth wey dem wan establish.